 De-escalation Techniques:

-• Provide Distractions: Sometimes, redirection can be a helpful strategy.
-Offer a favourite activity, familiar music, or a comforting object to distract them from the situation.
+- Provide Distractions: Sometimes, redirection can be a helpful strategy.
+Offering dementia-friendly hobbies and activities like familiar music or a comforting object to distract them from the situation.

 Creating a Supportive Environment: